 • 1-2 pm: buffet lunch (there will often be a semi-structured conversation over lunch) and dishes

-• 2-6 pm: own time
+• 2-6 pm: own time/gardening on premises

 • 6-7 pm: table dinner (there will often be a structured conversation over dinner; please arrive promptly) and dishes